How to Calculate Your Hyundai Santa Cruz Roof Rack's Load Capacity

 Can constantly overloading my roof rack eventually damage the actual roof of my Santa Cruz?

 Absolutely.
 If you consistently exceed the roof's weight limit, you're not just stressing the rack; you're putting immense pressure on the mounting points and the vehicle's structure.
-I've seen photos online of roof rails literally pulling away from the car body after years of abuse.
+There are photos online of roof rails literally pulling away from the car body after years of abuse.
 It's not just about the rack failing; it's about permanently deforming the metal of your car's roof.
 That’s a repair that costs way more than any camping gear.

 I heard you're supposed to divide the total weight of your gear by the number of crossbars to see if it's safe.
 Is that true?